micser/musicco/README.md

 # 📒 Changelog

-## v3.2.3 (in development)
+## v3.3.0 (in development)
 * No changes yet!

 ## v3.2.2
 * Allow filtering listening history
 * Display progress bar as a waveform
 * Fix medium viewer css not being triggered
-* Load album art when queing musinc instead of when playing it
+* Load album art when queing music instead of when playing it
 * Upgraded to fancytree 2.38.3
 * Upgraded to jquery-ui 1.13.2
 * Upgraded to jquery 3.6.3